karel-burda/test-utils/README.md

 add_library(burda::test-utils ALIAS test-utils)

-# This will import header search paths, compile definitions and other dependencies of the test-utils as well
+# This will import search paths, compile definitions and other dependencies of the test-utils as well
 target_link_libraries("my-project" test-utils)
 ```